 We're pleased to welcome two noted authors to the show this week: Jon Lellenberg and Daniel Stashower.
 The recently edited a biography about Sir Arthur Conan Doyle along with Doyle's great-nephew Charles Foley.
 Comprised of hundreds and hundreds of letters, the book is already a critical success and is gaining popularity on both sides of the Atlantic.
 We talk with Jon and Dan to get some of the behind-the-scenes information from them.

-Please do consider subscribing to this podcast for free; you may also join our Facebook group, where there's an additional opportunity to interact with the community.
+Please do consider subscribing to this podcast for free; you may also join our Facebook page, where there's an additional opportunity to interact with the community.

-- Introduction of Jon & Dan, their qualifications
+- Introduction of Jon and Dan, their qualifications

 - Why this biography is so different, after 20 others

 - Where did all of these letters come from?

 - The heavy influence of Mary Doyle in her son's life

 - Jon and Dan share perspectives of working with original letters - the good and the bad

 - More of the bad: a chronologist's nightmare